Christina Dodd Tells You THE BEST WAY TO WRITE A BOOK

 And remember book number 34?
 The one that I wrote backward?
 That book is called TOUCH OF DARKNESS.
 Great reviews, not one reviewer or reader said the book read as if it were written backward, and it was a New York Times bestseller.

 My nineteenth book, IN MY WILDEST DREAMS, was my first book to hit the New York Times bestseller list (sometimes overnight success takes time.)
 My first published book, CANDLE IN THE WINDOW, hit the New York Times list when it was re-released.
-STRANGERS SHE KNOWS got a Booklist starred review (Booklist is the official magazine of libraries,) is an Amazon Best Book of the Month, and Mystery Tribune said my books “will appeal to fans of Sandra Brown, Nora Roberts, Linda Howard & Jayne Ann Krentz.”
+My current release, WRONG ALIBI, got a Booklist starred review (“Fiendishly clever.”) and E!
+Magazine said, “If Lisa Jewell, Ruth Ware and Lucy Foley are on your Mount Rushmore of suspense writers, Dodd’s latest release definitely needs a spot on your shelf.”
 I’m not bragging (maybe a little); I’m giving you my credentials.

 Nor am I saying you shouldn’t learn your craft.
 You should take writing classes.
 You should read books about writing.
 Most of all, you should ruthlessly edit your own work.